Kryhr/MEV-arbitrage-bot/README.md

 Scans Uniswap V2 and V3 on Ethereum mainnet for cross-venue price gaps and reports arbitrage opportunities.

-This is a demo built to show the scan/evaluate/execute loop an MEV bot uses.
-It reads on-chain state and simulates execution, but it does not sign or broadcast anything - see "what this doesn't do" below.

 ## Layout

 - `bot.py` - entry point, connects via Web3 and runs the scan loop